ruhulamin1398/Next-generation-USD__NexUSD__Hybrid-USD-Pegged-Stablecoin-Ecosystem/README.md

 - Users can request cross-chain transfers with `send`, which emits a `BridgeRequest` event.
 Each transfer creates a unique `messageId` to track the process across chains.
 - Users can only send cross-chain transfer requests to destination chains that are explicitly allowed and set by an `ADMIN_ROLE`.
 - There is a minimum cross-chain transfer amount (`minimumCrossChainTransferAmount`) enforced for all bridge requests to prevent spam and dust transfers.
 This value is configurable by an admin.
-- After a user sends a request, an operator on the destination chain will mint the corresponding tokens to the recipient using `BridgeMint`.
+- After a user sends a request, a bridge operator on the destination chain will mint the corresponding tokens to the recipient using `bridgeMint`.
-- When minting tokens for a cross-chain transfer using `BridgeMint`, a portion of the tokens is minted as a fee to the owner account, and the remaining tokens are minted to the recipient.
+- When minting tokens for a cross-chain transfer using `bridgeMint`, a portion of the tokens is minted as a fee to the owner account, and the remaining tokens are minted to the recipient.
-- Operators can only call  `BridgeMint` at destination chain.
+- Only accounts with the `BRIDGE_OPERATOR_ROLE` can call `bridgeMint` on the destination chain.
 - All bridge actions are protected by blocklist and pause checks.

 ### 7. EIP-2612 Permit (Bonus)